VBS to take place at the UMC

-EUREKA – The United Methodist Church will host Vacation Bible School from Aug.
-1 to 9 from 6 to 8 p.m. each day.
+EUREKA – The United Methodist Church will host Vacation Bible School that starts Tuesday and runs through Aug.
+9 from 6 to 8 p.m. each day.
 The theme is, “Babylon- Daniel Courage in Captivity.”
 All ages are welcome.
-Any youth interested can sign up by contacting the church (309) 467-3026 or at www.vbspro.events/p/events/f2ecc2
+Any youth interested can sign up by contacting the church (309) 467-3026 or at www.vbspro.events/p/events/f2ecc2.

 VBS to take place at the UMC